DestinyW/cs110-final-project-spr18/README.md

 - Background: A class that defines the screen of the game, which is different as the program progresses.

 - Button: A class that sets the position of each button onto the screen of the game.

+-Cloud: A class that defines cloud objects.
+Clouds are passive and do not interact with anything, they simply scroll across the screen.

 - Controller: A class that initializes all of the imported pygame modules, load the sprites, handle the events, and contain the main loop. (includes timer and health)